Protecting an application with K10, usually accomplished by creating a policy, requires the understanding and use of three concepts:

 Viewing Policy Activity¶

-Once you are back on the main dashboard, if you pay careful attention you will see the applications quickly switch from unmanaged to non-compliant (i.e., a policy covers the objects but no action has been taken yet).
-Soon after, they will both switch to compliant as snapshots get invoked and the application enters a protected state.
+Once you have created a policy and have navigated back to the main dashboard, you will see the selected applications quickly switch from unmanaged to non-compliant (i.e., a policy covers the objects but no action has been taken yet).
+Soon after, they will both switch to compliant as snapshots and backups get invoked and the application enters a protected state.
 You can also scroll down on the page to see the activity, how long each snapshot took, and the generated artifacts.
 Your page will now look similar to this: